K-12 EDUCATION

 Higher income students graduate high school at a higher rate than their economically disadvantaged peers.

-The graduation gap by student economic status is 15 points.
+The graduation gap by student economic status is 16 points.
+These rates increased slightly from the previous year (non-ED students up 2%, ED students up 1%).

 High school graduation rate by Economic Status